 Can't charge your iPhone or iPad?
 Here are some fixes you can try!

-If you can't charge your iPhone, iPad, or iPod touch, whether it's the latest iPhone 6 or iPad Air 2, or an older iPhone 4 or iPad 2, there's a lot you can try on your own before contacting Apple for help.
-Sure, sometimes it's a hardware problem with the Lightning or Dock connector, but often enough it's a software issue that a few simple steps can fix.
+If you can't charge your iPhone or iPad, whether it's the latest iPhone 6s or iPad Pro, or an older iPhone 4 or iPad Air, there's a lot you can try on your own before contacting Apple for help.
+Sure, sometimes it's a hardware problem with the Lightning or Dock connector or the battery, but often enough it's a software issue that a few simple steps can fix.
 If so, follow along and we'll get you back up and battery running in no time!

 1. Hard reset

 If your iPhone or iPad won't charge, one of the first and easiest things to try is a hard reset.
 Make all the "reboot Windows" jokes you want but sometimes bad bits get stuck and need to be flushed out.
 To hard reset:

 - Press and hold down the On/Off button on the right side (iPhone 6 or later) or top (all other iPhones, iPods, and iPads) of your device.

 - While continuing to hold the On/Off button, press and hold the Home button on the front of your iPhone, iPod touch, or iPad.

 Hold both buttons as the screen turns off, and keep holding them until the screen turns back on and displays the Apple logo.

 2. Switch outlets or ports

 Funny as it sounds, sometimes outlets or USB ports just don't work.
 That's especially true if you're plugging into a wall or computer you've never plugged into before.
 It can also happen if an electrical or other problem occurs in your regular outlet or port.